mcguirepr89/BirdNET-system/README.md

 ### TODO:
 1. Currently, one needs to set up the ssh-keys between the recorder and analyzer manually if configured to use the SSHFS systemd.mount.
 I will be adding the ssh-key exchange to the installation script soon.
+1. I ought to add the steps to setup a Pushed.co application for the mobile notifications feature.
+Here is a link for now https://about.pushed.co/docs/productguides#developers-quick-start
+1. It's kind of cool to reverse-proxy a gotty web terminal of the birdnet_analysis.service log output (`journalctl -fu birdnet_analysis`), so I may add that.